ravencaio/task-manager-gui/README.md

 # To-do
 - App theme changer
-# Dependencies
-- ttkbootstrap
+- Compile to .exe

 ## Usage
 Run taskmanager.py

-## JSON
+## Task storage
 This program uses a single JSON file to store information.
 Make sure to execute this application inside the ``task-manager`` folder, as it will be less prone to errors.
-Also, be careful when messing directly with the ``tasks.json`` folder, as its inner content can't self-correct.
+Also, be careful when messing directly with the ``tasks.json`` folder, becouse the app can't correct the JSON file itself